11 AWESOME Things to Do In Hampi, India

 Hampi is a small town in Karnataka, India.
-We arrived here by catching a train to Hospet and a tuk tuk from Hospet to Hampi.
+We arrived here by catching a train from Goa to Hospet.
+From Hospet, we rented a tuk tuk from to Hampi.
 None of the guidebooks or pictures had prepared us for the strange beauty of this place.

 Want to join San and I on a virtual trip to Hampi?
 If you don’t want to read the whole post about things to do in Hampi, then you can just watch this video that was filmed there.
 It starts with our train journey with Indian Railways, our entry into Hampi’s Hippie Island, sunset point, many viewpoints, heritage landmarks and cliff jumping.

 - 01 | Get mesmerized by the mystery of the ruins

 - 02 | Let these strange giant boulders transport you to the sets of The Flintstones Movie!

 - 03 | Stay in a hut on Hampi’s Hippie Island

 - 04 | Climb on the hills to reach some seriously STUNNING viewpoints